shopware/docs/guides/plugins/apps/app-base-guide.md

 If you are not familiar with the app system, take a look at the [App concept](../../../concepts/extensions/apps-concept) first.

+## Name your app

+First, you need to find a name for your app.
+We're talking about a technical name here, so it needs to describe your plugins functionality as short as possible, written in UpperCamelCase.
+For this example guide we'll use the app name "MyExampleApp".

 ## File structure

 To get started with your app, create an `apps` folder inside the `custom` folder of your Shopware dev installation.
 In there, create another folder for your application and provide a manifest file in it.